 It's a sad, sad day when we can't use the data that we pay for in a manner that we choose - but that day has arrived.
 It seems that somebody (perhaps carriers?) is blocking the ability to install Wireless Tether in the Android Market.
 This is what you get if you try to install it:

 You can see that while it's still in the Market, it's not available for installation on any carrier-connected device.
+Most of the well known tethering apps have made the carrier blacklist, such as Wireless Tether and PDAnet, but there are some lesser known ones that are still available.
 Read More

 Google TV hasn't been in the wild for long, but major content providers like ABC, CBS, and NBC are already blocking their content from Google's awesome little TV companion.
 This, as you might have guessed, sucks.